vanHeemstraSystems/remotion-headstart/300/500/100/500/README.md

-# 500 - Reuse Components
+# 500 - Reuse Components Using Sequences